Workplace Analytics privacy and data access

 Minimum aggregation size in Explore metrics enables you to set the minimum group size required to display data.
 By default, the minimum group size is set to five.

 For active tenants

-An active tenant is a tenant that has at least one user with a valid Workplace Analytics license.
+An active tenant is a tenant that has one or more valid Workplace Analytics licenses.

-By default, Workplace Analytics maintains tenant data for the preceding 24 months only -- that is, a rolling window of 24 months of data.
+By default, Workplace Analytics maintains tenant data for only the preceding 24 months, which is a rolling window of 24 months of data.
 This means that Workplace Analytics will not have any tenant data that is older than 24 months.